srthMD/combatchaos/README.md

 # combatchaos

-All source code of Combat Chaos managed with Rojo.
+Source code of Combat Chaos scripts that are managed with Rojo as of November 2024.
+Repo is not fully accurate to current game as there have been bugfixes since then that I didnt want to bother syncing to Rojo with.

 **Included**
 * Client folder under StarterPlayerScripts (../src/client)